-- Contract laying down the works/infrastructure to be provided, with clear reference to the project and the Programme. - Infrastructural and environmental permissions required by national legislation. - Invoice providing all relevant information in line with the applicable accountancy rules.
+- Evidence of the procurement process (announcement, selection, award) in line with Annexes 5a and 5b. - Contract laying down the works/infrastructure to be provided, with clear reference to the project and the Programme. - Infrastructural and environmental permissions required by national legislation. - Invoice providing all relevant information in line with the applicable accountancy rules.